0maaz-01/Dentist/README.md

 A deeper look into the clinic’s history and team:

 * 🧑‍⚕️ **Doctor’s Biography**
-  A detailed introduction to the lead dentist, credentials, and experience
+  A detailed introduction to the lead dentist.

 * 🖼️ **Office Photo Gallery**
   Images showcasing different parts of the clinic for a personal touch